nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/swate_template-contribution.md

 ### Save your template

 Save your template by clicking on the disc symbol in the top right corner.
 This will download an xlsx-file.
 Please adjust the name of the file to correspond to the name of the template, but use underscores instead of spaces.
-Save the Excel file in a suitable folder within your local clone of the Swate templates repository.
+Save the file in a suitable folder within your local clone of the Swate templates repository.
 </br>